2015 Australian Grand Prix: Practice

 Per the regulations for the 2015 season, three practice sessions were held, two 1.5-hour sessions on Friday and another one-hour session before qualifying on Saturday.
 Mercedes confirmed their good form from pre-season testing and topped the time sheets by a considerable margin in the first two practice sessions on Friday, with Nico Rosberg fastest in both outings.
 Valtteri Bottas in the Williams was third fastest on Friday morning, some 1.2 seconds down on Rosberg's time.
 Ferrari's new signing Sebastian Vettel was third on Friday afternoon, seven-tenths of a second down on Rosberg.
 Toro Rosso showed promising times, outperforming their sister team Red Bull in the first session.
 Only 16 cars participated on Friday morning.
 Sauber kept to the garage due to their legal troubles while Manor Marussia was unable to get their cars running all weekend.
 The Saubers did go out for the second session, while local favourite Daniel Ricciardo and Felipe Massa missed the session due to problems with their cars.
 McLaren's problems continued as both cars were limited to very few laps.
 The first session also saw another evaluation run of the new Virtual Safety Car system.

-Lewis Hamilton got the better of his teammate during the third practice session on Saturday morning, as Rosberg only managed third behind Vettel, almost a second down on Hamilton.
+Lewis Hamilton lapped faster than his teammate during the third practice session on Saturday morning, as Rosberg only managed third behind Vettel, almost a second down on Hamilton.
 Both Williams and Ferrari had another good session, while Lotus got both their drivers in the top ten, raising hopes for a points finish on Sunday.
 Red Bull continued to struggle, with Ricciardo and Daniil Kvyat down in 15th and 18th and Ricciardo's car stopping at the end of pit lane due to engine problems.
-Between them were the once more struggling McLaren drivers.
+Between them were the once more off-the-pace McLaren drivers.